perticascatalin/Learning/DPML/mcsp.md

 In recent years there have been a number of attempts to compose music in an autonomous way by using machine learning techniques. **This study attempts to explore some of the basics in music theory in order to identify constraint satisfaction problems in music and to find out ways in which constraint programming could be applied to music.** The focus is not to automatically generate music, but rather to identify ways of leveraging declarative programming and search techniques for the purpose of solving harmony and melody problems ([M2]), which is what many human composers do "manually" or "by ear".

-Therefore, the fundamental premise is not to try and automate music composition, but to assist fitting musical patterns together through use of computational power in searching for potential solutions adhering to the required musical rules.
+Therefore, the fundamental premise is not to try and automate music composition, but to assist fitting musical patterns together through the use of computational power in searching for potential solutions adhering to the required musical rules.
 The examples in this study range from classical music canons to rock songs improvisation & harmonization. **These will illustrate how harmony, melody, intervals and chords can be defined using sets and then how these relate to each other based on constraints extracted from music theory.**

 ### Goals